kittynode/kittynode/packages/README.md

 - CLI is a cross-platform Rust binary
 - GUI is a cross-platform Tauri app that compiles the core library into the binary along with the frontend into a native webview, communicating with the core library over IPC, while being able to tap into native platform APIs

+## Development guide

+See the [development guide](https://kittynode.io/development/development-guide) for more information on coding principles and how to contribute to the project.

 ## User facing apps

 Kittynode has two user facing apps: